Designations Congruent with Things: A Correspondence In Two Parts

 How are you?
 Is that Becket guy still hanging around?
 What are you up to?
 Kicking ass and taking names, I bet.

 I’ve been reading a lot of philosophy lately.
-It makes me feel like a teenager, a little bit.
-I also got a dog whom I tried to name Leibniz, but who seems to respond only to the name “Fire Truck.”
+It makes me feel like a teenager.
+I also got a dog whom I tried to name Leibniz, but who only responds to the name “Fire Truck.”
 Go figure.
 Leibniz and I go walking in the mornings around San Francisco.
-I’ll probably take up racquetball again soon, or whatever it is that’s popular out here.
+I’ll take up racquetball again soon, or whatever it is that’s popular out here.
 Squash, maybe?

 I’ve been corresponding with pretty much everyone; weirdly I left you for last, not really sure why.
 Probably because you’re the best, don’t be mad.
 Tendo says hi.
 So does Chuck.
 He’s building furniture now.
 Aggressively chopping driftwood.
 The Wei triplets come around every now and then, when they feel like making me jealous of their pre-production beta version of Assassin’s Creed VII: The Delian League.
-Caitlin Lightcap and I are collaborating on a project that’s going to revolutionize the current interface between the brain and artificial limbs for patients at the UCSF Medical Center.
-Basically, everyone we’ve ever met is good and they all say hi.
+Lightcap and I are collaborating on a project that will revolutionize the current interface between the brain and artificial limbs for patients at the UCSF Medical Center.
+Basically, everyone we’ve ever met is good, and they all say hi.

 My parents say they can’t believe I actually know you.
 They’re moving in together now that my mom has settled down, it’s weird but nice.
 I’m happy for them, I suppose, in a sort of suavely distant way, because I’ve got my own stuff going now, and have for a while.

-Got to go, Hermann is rolling his eyes at something in Nature: Kaiju Science and I have to go defend my people against uppity mathematicians.
+Gotta go, Hermann is rolling his eyes at something in Nature Kaiju Science and I have to go defend my people against uppity mathematicians.

 Dictation 25